krokozyab/ofjdbc/README.md

 3. **Create report in OTBI**

-   In you fusion instance un-archive DM_ARB.xdm.catalog and RP_ARB.xdo.catalog from otbireport catalog of this repository into /Shared Foldrs/Custom/Financials folder (that can be different if you will, see logic in souce code).
+   In you fusion instance un-archive _DM_ARB.xdm.catalog_ and _RP_ARB.xdo.catalog_ from **otbireport** catalog of this repository into _/Shared Foldrs/Custom/Financials_ folder (that can be different if you will, see logic in source code).

 ---